Baker announces businesses that can resume operating under Phase 1 of state’s reopening plan, issues ‘safer-at-home’ advisory

 As of Monday, COVID-19 positive test rates and testing capacity were trending “positive.”

-Things like restaurants, hotels, campgrounds, playgrounds, public pools, youth sports leagues, and spas are listed under Phase 2 of the reopening plan, which is called “Cautious.”
+Things like dental offices, restaurants, hotels, campgrounds, playgrounds, public pools, youth sports leagues, and spas are listed under Phase 2 of the reopening plan, which is called “Cautious.”

 Casinos, gyms, bars, fitness studios, and museums are listed under Phase 3 or “Vigilant.”
-Phase 4, also known as the “New Normal,” includes large venues and night clubs.
+Phase 4, also known as the “New Normal,” includes the opening of large venues and night clubs.

 Lt.
 Gov. Karyn Polito, who led the effort in crafting the state’s reopening plan, said the key to “unlocking” a new phase will be wearing face coverings, maintaining good hygiene, practicing social distancing, and limiting gatherings to less than 10 people.